hpparvi/ull_tp_2425/exercises/md/ex2/README.md

 The parameter $\theta$ (usually set to 1) is fixed in the initial conditions files.
 This parameter serves as a criterio for grouping or not certain particles when calculating the acceleration of another one.
 If $\theta$ is small, the algorithm requires higher precision in the calculations and only groups particles if the angle subtended by the center of mass of a group is small, meaning the group is more "compact".
 If $\theta$ is large, the algorithm allows larger approximations and can group particles that are more dispersed, so reducing computation time.

+A softening length also is also added.
+It can be changed from the initial conditions file.

 > [!IMPORTANT]
 > All commands in this `README` must be executed from the main directory: `ex2/`